redhat-developer-demos/openshift-pipelines-workshop/README.md

 Line 13 is a name that we've assigned; it could just as well be called 'foo'.
 The "taskRef", in lines 14 through 16, is where we call out exactly what to do and where to find it.

-The name "buildah" (line 15) is a built-in "ClusterTask" (line 16), a task that is built into the OpenShift Pipelines.
+The name "buildah" (line 15) is a built-in *ClusterTask* (line 16), a task that is built into the OpenShift Pipelines.
 You can see this and all the other ClusterTasks by running the command `tkn clustertask ls`.
 A ClusterTask is available across *all* namespaces in the OpenShift cluster, while tasks that we have created are limited to the namespace in which they are created.

 I'm using buildah to build the image.
-Since I have the file "Dockerfile" in my source code, this is a perfect choice.
+Since I have the file "Dockerfile" in my source code, this is an excellent choice.
 I can use the Dockerfile while developing and testing on my local machine, and then when I push the source to the git repo and use it in my pipeline, I can be assured the same build steps and resulting image will be used.
 I'm in control, and I like that.

-In line 30 we declare a task that we created (that happens later in this workshop).
-Notice line 36, which specifies that this task runs only after the task "golang-build" is completed.
+In line 30 we declare a task that we created (creating a Task happens later in this workshop).
+Notice line 36, which specifies that this task runs only after the task "image-build" is completed.

 With that knowledge, let's create the pipeline: